rustamhsv/url-shortener/README.md

 Alternative would be to use **301 redirect**.
 It means that URL is “permanently” moved to the long URL.
 It reduces the server load because browser can cache the responses for future requests.

+### Features to be added & Changes
+  1) URL table can also store creation and expiration dates for URLs.
+  2) When long URL is entered for shortening, it can be checked if this URL is already shortened before for that user and if it is, then return short URL from database instead of generating new one.
+In this way we can save more space in the database.
+  3) When guest user tries to shorten the URL, he/she is redirected to login page.
+"You should log in first" message can be displayed in this transition.
+  4) We can order history of URLs so that the latest URLs are shown on the top in My URLs page.
+  5) Pagination can be added to My URLs page.
+  6) longURL and shortURL fields in URL model should be changed to long_url and short_url accordingly to comply with PEP8 standarts.
+  7) Update and Delete functionalities can be added to shortened URLs.
+  8) More tests should be written to cover all parts of the application (especially views).